The Mitsubishi Foundation

 - Grant amount: 400 million yen

-(1) Natural Sciences COVID-19 academic research grant
+(i) Natural Sciences COVID-19 academic research grant

-(2) Social Welfare
+(ii) Social Welfare

-Supporting People in Need Amid COVID-19: Financial Assistance for Those Who Have their Roots Outside Japan
+Financial Assistance for Those Who Have their Roots Outside Japan

 The Foundation joined hands with the Social Welfare Corporation Central Community Chest of Japan to provide financial assistance to people in need during the COVID-19 pandemic.
 Under this program, financial aid was given to NPOs and social welfare corporations as “Support for Those Who Have their Roots Outside Japan” to provide assistance to people experiencing hardship due to the coronavirus outbreak.